Tutorial videos in hours not days

 Publish on a schedule you can sustain

-Build a searchable tutorial library fast
+Build a searchable library fast

 Teach without burning out